allegations0/foc/README.md

 or directly in the [repository](https://gitgud.io/darkofocdarko/fort-of-chains).
 If the story fits the game, it will be added pronto, with a lot of thanks!
 [(More information)](https://gitgud.io/darkofocdarko/fort-of-chains#submitting-your-content).
-(If you use Discord, you can tell us your discord name too so we can give you a Discord role, which among other things allows you to bypass the seven days wait required there.)

 **Contributing art.**
 The game welcomes artistic contributions!